 A musician and writer who evolved from introspective folk-pop with Everything but the Girl into a defining voice of underground dance music as a DJ and label boss.

-Ben Watt first emerged in the early 1980s as one half of Everything but the Girl, the sophisticated duo he formed with his partner Tracey Thorn.
-Their early work was a hallmark of literate, jazz-inflected pop, but Watt was never one to stand still.
-A near-fatal illness in the 1990s, chronicled in his raw memoir 'Patient,' profoundly changed his perspective.
-During the duo's hiatus, he plunged headlong into the world of electronic music, founding the influential deep house label Buzzin' Fly and becoming a revered DJ known for his eclectic, emotive sets.
-This reinvention wasn't a departure but an expansion; when Everything but the Girl returned after a 24-year break with 2023's 'Fuse,' it was Watt's deep understanding of club culture that provided the album's pulsing, contemporary backbone.
-His career is a map of thoughtful adaptation, moving from acoustic ballads to the heart of the dancefloor without ever losing his signature emotional intelligence.
+Ben Watt co-founded Everything but the Girl in the early 1980s with Tracey Thorn, creating literate, jazz-inflected pop.
+A near-fatal illness in the 1990s, chronicled in his memoir 'Patient,' profoundly changed his perspective.
+During the duo's hiatus, he founded the deep house label Buzzin' Fly and became a DJ known for eclectic, emotive sets.
+When Everything but the Girl returned after a 24-year break with 2023's 'Fuse,' Watt's deep understanding of club culture provided the album's pulsing, contemporary backbone.
+His career moved from acoustic ballads to the heart of the dancefloor without losing his signature emotional intelligence.

 1946–1964